tufangorel/fxtrader/README.md

 # Notes :
  - There is no main method in this project.
- - There 2 main services and 2 test classes for this service classes.
+ - There are 2 main services and 2 test classes for this service classes.